GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 ## Principles

-TODO NetOps perspective

-TODO SecOps perspective
+As evoked in {{sec-intro}}, a detailed characterization of network behavior requires combining several facets of data related both to the configuration of the networks and to their lifecycle, as well as the ecosystem in which they are operated.
+In this document, we will consider the following fundamental definitions as a means to achieve the combination of all these facets of data in a convenient way, regardless of their origin, for operational efficiency in incident management and change management with the aid of AI tools:

 ITSM-KG:
-: A knowledge graph enabling change management activities, anomaly detection, and risk analysis at the organizational level by combining heterogeneous data sources from the configuration data of the network's structural elements, events occurring on this network, and any other data useful to the business for the effective management of the services provided by this network.
+: A knowledge graph in RDFS/OWL syntax tha enables change management activities, anomaly detection, and risk analysis at the organizational level by combining heterogeneous data sources from the configuration data of the network's structural elements, events occurring on this network, and any other data useful to the business for the effective management of the services provided by this network.

+ONTO-ITSM:
+: For a given ITSM-KG, the RDFS/OWL ontology that structures the ITSM-KG.

+ONTO-YANG-MODEL:
+: For a given YANG model, its equivalent RDFS/OWL representation.

 ONTO-META:
-: TBC
+: An ontology that contributes to structuring some ITSM-KG, regardless of the specifics of a given application domain or ITSM-KG instance, in the sense that it provides an abstract IT Service Management model (i.e. it holds generic concept and property definitions for realizing IT Service Management activities).

+ONTO-LINKER:
+: For a given (set of) ONTO-YANG-MODEL and a given ONTO-META, the implementation of the equivalence relationships between the key concepts and key properties of the (set of) ONTO-YANG-MODEL and ONTO-META.

+Based on these definitions, which will be discussed in more detail later in this document, {{fig-incident-context}} can be seen as an illustration of ITSM-KG from which a subgraph has been extracted, allowing for incident situation to be analyzed through querying.
+For example, close to ideas from {{?I-D.netana-nmop-network-anomaly-lifecycle}}, querying the evolution of network entities states from the ITSM-KG during some incident remediation stage could bring to identify the causal graph underlying incident resolution.
+As the querying would go through the ONTO-ITSM, the causal graph would de-facto be an abstraction of the situation, thereby enabling knowledge capitalization and sharing for similar incidents that could occur later.

 ## Relation to the Digital Map {#sec-digital-map}